Divorce in Colombia: Legal Process and Requirements

 Spousal Support

-Alimony can be granted depending on the financial situation of each party and the circumstances of the divorce.
+Alimony may be awarded depending on the financial situation of both parties and the circumstances leading to the divorce.

 Legal Representation